netvlies/files-to-sass/README.md

 ### Todo

+* ~~Add option to use maps in stead of plain variables.~~ Thanks @sebsmi
 * Add ability to use files as source input.
-* ~~Add option to use maps in stead of plain variables.~~ Thanks @sebsmi
+* Add the output folder if it doesn't exist already.